+- □ Test or 10: Students with the following more common symptoms of COVID-19 must be tested for COVID-19 or stay at home and isolate for at least 10 days:

+- Fever (100.4°F/38°C or higher) or chills

+- o Cough

+- Sore throat

+- Shortness of breath or difficulty breathing

+- Not being able to taste or smell Headache

+- o Diarrhea

-- Fever (100.4°F/38°C or higher) or chills Cough Sore throat Shortness of breath or difficulty breathing Not being able to taste or smell Headache Diarrhea Nausea or vomiting - Students may return to school after they test negative for COVID-19 with copy of a negative test and/or after their healthcare provider provides an alternate diagnosis - e.g., migraine, strep throat - and their symptoms are improving and they are fever-free for 24 hours without the use of feverreducing medications. - □ Students who exhibit the following less common symptoms must be evaluated by a healthcare provider to determine if COVID-19 testing is indicated: New onset of stuffy or runny nose (different from pre-existing allergies) Body aches Fatigue or lethargy. - School must receive communication from the healthcare provider that the student may return to school (e.g., doctor's note, fax, phone call).
+- Nausea or vomiting

+Students may return to school after they test negative for COVID-19 with copy of a negative test and/or after their healthcare provider provides an alternate diagnosis - e.g., migraine, strep throat - and their symptoms are improving and they are fever-free for 24 hours without the use of fever-reducing medications.

+- □ Students who exhibit the following less common symptoms must be evaluated by a healthcare provider to determine if COVID-19 testing is indicated: - New onset of stuffy or runny nose (different from pre-existing allergies) - Body aches - Fatigue or lethargy.

+School must receive communication from the healthcare provider that the student may return to school (e.g., doctor's note, fax, phone call).